 Our Supplier Code of Conduct details what we expect from our suppliers with regards to:

-We encourage our suppliers to require their subcontractors to acknowledge and implement equivalent standards of conduct.
+We encourage our suppliers to require their subcontractors to acknowledge and implement equivalent standard of conduct.

 We also have a process for all employees and external partners to be able to report a ‘Serious Incident’, which includes any concerns over slavery and human trafficking.

-This statement relates to Blackhawk Network, Inc. (Arizona, USA) and its subsidiaries, including but not limited to the following: Blackhawk Network (Europe) Limited, Blackhawk Network (UK) Limited, Blackhawk Network (Australia) Pty Ltd, Hawk Incentives Limited, Cyclescheme Limited, GVS Prepaid Limited, The Gift Voucher Shop Limited, and SVM Global Limited.
+This statement relates to Blackhawk Network, Inc. (Arizona, USA) and its subsidiaries, including but not limited to the following: Blackhawk Network EMEA Limited, Blackhawk Network (Australia) Pty Ltd, Cyclescheme Limited, GVS Prepaid Limited, and The Gift Voucher Shop Limited.

 This statement has been approved by Blackhawk Network, Inc. (Arizona, US) and the Board of Directors of Blackhawk Network (Australia) Pty Ltd on behalf of the Australian MSA reporting entities listed in Appendix I. This Statement was approved by the board of Blackhawk Network EMEA Limited on behalf of the UK MSA reporting entities and will be reviewed and updated as necessary on an annual basis.

 In order to prepare this joint statement, we engaged with each of the reporting entities covered by this statement and consulted the entities we own or control.
 The Boards of each reporting entity have approved this Statement.

 Vikram K. Varma, General Counsel